 5. Surveys Open the Door to Optimized Segmentation

 Email marketing is a more personal way for brands to connect with their audience.
 But even though this communication is more direct and sincere, there are ways to boost click-through rates and drive conversions.
 That’s through personalization.
 75% of consumers are more likely to buy from a brand that calls them out by name, recommends products based on past experiences and generally offers a more personalized experience.
 Therefore, these in-depth surveys allow brands to roll out more segmented email marketing campaigns that target specific users for very specific reasons.
 Email surveys highlight key consumer behaviors, vital audience demographic information and interest levels that help marketers put email subscribers into very specific categories.
 Therefore, the next time a campaign lands in user email inboxes, it is tailored to their specific preferences and brand experiences.
 It’s not a surprise that consumers want personalized experiences.
 But these surveys illuminate how brands can provide this to their audience.

 Wrap up – Why Brands Need to use Surveys in Their Email Campaigns

+Marketers shouldn’t forget about the powerful implications of survey results.
 Whether brands are trying to completely revamp their strategy, switch up their products or get a better sense of how they’re performing overall, surveys can be extremely powerful.
 Five reasons brands should roll out email marketing surveys include: